ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 &nbsp;

-# III.
-Running the git project as docker-compose
+# IV.
+Running as docker-compose

 Use docker compose to choreograph multiple services (e.g, your application and a database) for a multi-tiered system.

 &nbsp;

-## 1. Stop the server and docker database
+## 1. Stop the system

 Press ctl-C to stop the API Logic Project container.